 PHIL: It was your thirtieth anniversary, no less, wasn’t it?

-PHIL: And…I almost…you talk about how serendipitous it was, I almost didn’t come to hear you the first time.
-You were…
+PHIL: And, I almost – you talk about how serendipitous it was, I almost didn’t come to hear you the first time.
+You were –

 JOHN: No, no, I know that story.

-JOHN: Yeah, I was speaking at Moody, he was on the Moody Press, and he made a crack to somebody…”I’m not going to go hear some lame-brain talk about the will of God, everybody that comes to Moody talks about the will of God.”
-And then he had this eye on this…wait…never heard of me.
-Then he had his eye on this girl named Darlene and she comes up to him and says, “Oh, Philip, would you like to come to chapel and hear John MacArthur?”
+JOHN: Yeah.
+I was speaking at Moody.
+He was on the Moody Press, and he made a crack to somebody, “I’m not going to go hear some lame-brain talk about the will of God; everybody that comes to Moody talks about the will of God.”
+And then he had this eye on this –

+JOHN: Wait, never heard of me.
+Then he had his eye on this girl named Darlene, and she comes up to him and says, “Oh, Philip, would you like to come to chapel and hear John MacArthur?”
+“Oh, yes, yes.”
+Right?

-JOHN: And we became friends, and I invited you here and now my whole life is like that.
-God has surrounded me with people like that.
-You know, just constantly.
-I’m not really interested in mystical stuff.
+JOHN: And we became friends, and I invited you here.
+And now my whole life is like that.
+God has surrounded me with people like that, you know, just constantly.
+I’m not really interested in mystical stuff, I’m not interested.
 I don’t expect the Holy Spirit to give me special impulses or special revelations.

-JOHN: Well the Holy Spirit never illuminates anything to me that I don’t understand.
+JOHN: Well, the Holy Spirit never illuminates anything to me that I don’t understand.
 You’ve got to understand it before the illumination kicks in.
-There is a certain illumination that’s salvific, in other words, being regenerated, is in itself the source of illumination.
-When I pick up the Bible and I read God, Christ, the Holy Spirit, sin, man, redemption, blah, blah, blah…I get it.
-Right.
+There is a certain illumination that’s salvific.
+In other words, being regenerated, is in itself the source of illumination.
+When I pick up the Bible and I read, “God, Christ, the Holy Spirit, sin, man, redemption,” blah-blah-blah, I get it, right?
 So there’s a generic kind of illumination in revelation.

 But for me to dig down and to enjoy the full illuminating possibilities of the work of the Holy Spirit in my life, I have to dig deep into the Scripture.
-It’s what I…it’s what I grasp that He illuminates.
+It’s what I grasp that He illuminates.
 It’s what I understand that He illuminates.
-So yes, there’s a sense in which I am illuminated enough to understand Scripture at its basic level, the milk level, as Paul would call it.
+So, yes, there’s a sense in which I am illuminated enough to understand Scripture at its basic level – the milk level, as Paul would call it.
 But to get the meat level, I’ve got to dig down in it.